isomerpages/pmo-nccs/media/press-releases/_posts/2026-04-06-post-SG Launches New Public Private Partnership to Strengthen Biz Competitiveness in Climate Transition.md

 (NCCS) and the Singapore Business Federation (SBF), to help strengthen businesses’ climate resilience and competitiveness.
-The Council will be co-chaired by Mr Ravi Menon, Singapore’s Ambassador for Climate Action and Senior Adviser at NCCS, and Mr Kok Ping Soon, Chief Executive Officer of SBF.&nbsp;&nbsp;</p>
+The Council will be co-chaired by Mr Ravi Menon, Singapore’s Ambassador for Climate Action and Senior Adviser to NCCS, and Mr Kok Ping Soon, Chief Executive Officer of SBF.&nbsp;&nbsp;</p>
 <p>To be competitive, Singapore businesses will have to prepare for a carbon-constrained
 and climate-impaired future.
 Businesses that reduce their carbon emissions